tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

+                            FIGURES: 2.
+Preprocess

-2. The preprocessing of the data was then initiated and the following was accomplished:
+The preprocessing of the data was then initiated and the following was accomplished:

 - the data was imported
 - unrelated rows were dropped